We've put a few of our favourite spring walks together for you - there are plenty more to discover in and around Somerset.

 Explore the heights of one of our most spectacular natural sights.
 With its weathered crags and pinnacles, Cheddar Gorge plays host to a varied community of specialised plants and wildlife.

 This walk across the Stourhead estate takes you through woodlands to King Alfred's Tower offering great views across three counties.

-A spring walk across the Tyntesfield estate is the perfect way to see the plants, trees and wildlife come to life.
+A walk across the Tyntesfield estate is the perfect way to see the plants, trees and wildlife.

 There are plenty of great walking routes close to Bath, Bristol and in north Wiltshire.
 Here a few to try.